bwhou1997/bwhou1997.github.io/content/authors/admin/_index.md

 Hi!
 My name is Bowen Hou (侯博文).
 I am a third year PhD candidate at Yale , where I am fortunate to be advised by [Prof. Diana Qiu](https://qiugroup.yale.edu/).
 I work in theoretical and computational condensed matter physics.
 My research includes machine learning, first principle computational methodology development and high throughput computing.

 More specifically:
-- Apply machine learning approaches including deep learning and unsupervised learning (VAE) to study electronic structures and predict many-body effect on band renormalization.
+- Apply machine learning approaches in condensed matter physics.
+Currently focus on using deep learning and unsupervised learning (VAE) to study electronic structures and predict many-body effect on band renormalization.
 - Develop and apply the first-principle algorithm to investigate the complex many-body interaction in quantum systems.
 Currently focus on the exciton-phonon coupling and non-equilibrium exciton dynamics in low-dimensional quantum system.
 {style="text-align: justify;"}